RyanKennon/Okta-Tenant-Setup/README.md

 1. In the **Okta Admin Console** open the **Settings** tab then select **Account**
 2. In the **Organization Contact** section select **Edit**
-3. Fill out the information with the company information then select **Save**
+3. Fill out the information with the company information then **Save**

 <p align="center">
   <img width="1028" height="654" alt="image" src="https://github.com/user-attachments/assets/2780303e-c36d-42ea-89f8-ebbe84ffb238" />